-Maybe the tension has, over the weeks or months or even years, turned into a pattern that makes it hard to turn your head or tie your shoes with ease.
+Maybe the tension has, over the weeks or months or even years, turned into a pattern that makes it hard to turn your head or tie your shoes without discomfort or pain.

 Not only does this tension limit your movement, it’s also limiting your life.
-(It’s hard to enjoy life when you’re uncomfortable, in pain, or feeling reactive all the time.)
+After all: it’s hard to enjoy life when you’re uncomfortable, in pain, or feeling reactive all the time.

-You might have this funny feeling that the whole thing is related to “stress,” that old catch-all label we give to any number of things we may not even be aware we are feeling.
+You might have a funny feeling that the whole thing is related to “stress,” that old catch-all label we slap onto any number of things we may not even be aware we are feeling.
 (Feelings?
 What feelings!)

-Or maybe you are aware, but damn(!) if you know what to do about that, say… anger, about that, um… situation!
+Or maybe you are aware, but damn(!) if you know what to do about it!

 Whether you pride yourself in being an even-keeled, look-at-the-bright-side person OR you experience yourself as being at the mercy of feelings and things you can’t make heads nor tails of…

 Help, as in, less pain.
 As in, fewer headaches.
 As in, more ease.
 As in, less reactive.

 And yes, going deeper can also help you feel more comfortable in your own skin, at home in your body, and at ease inside your own dear self.
 (Because if you can’t feel at home inside yourself, it’s unlikely you’ll be able to get comfortable anywhere).